• Google Classroom

 Autumn Term in Year 1

-We have had a very busy term settling in to our new classroom and our new routines.
+We have been very busy so far this term settling in to our new classroom and our new routines.
 The children have been truly amazing and a credit to their families and our St James family.

 In Science the children have been looking at seasons how weather changes and how plants and animals adapt to this.
-We went on an Autumn walk in the park which was lovely as the weather was a lovely autumn day and the leaves looked beautiful in the sunshine.
+We hope to go on an Autumn walk in the park this term which is always lovely.
+The season changes into Autumn and the leaves look beautiful.

-The children have been looking at some wonderful texts in English including SuperWorm, Funny Bones, Winnie the Witch and Halloween Poetry.
+The children will be looking at some wonderful texts in English including SuperWorm, Funny Bones, Winnie the Witch and Halloween Poetry.

 Later this term we will be reading The Gruffalo and making some tasty Gruffalo Crumble.

-In Art, we have been looking at the artist Vincent Van Gogh and using his Landscape work to create our own using his mark making techniques and looking at his work to understand how he created his masterpieces for us to recreate one of his famous paintings.
+In Art, we will research the artist Vincent Van Gogh and use his Landscape work to create our own using his mark making techniques and looking at his work to understand how he created his masterpieces for us to recreate one of his famous paintings.

 We also had our class Stay and Pray, where many parents and carers joined us to listen to God’s Word and Year 1 led us in prayer.